 New Cases and Recoveries

-- In addition, the Ministry announces two new deaths, for people aged 70 and 71 - all were receiving the necessary medical care.
+- In addition, the Ministry announces one new death, aged 75 - who was receiving the necessary medical care.

 - All new cases have been introduced to isolation and are receiving necessary healthcare according to their health status.

 Current COVID-19 Status

 - Measures to tackle COVID-19 in Qatar have succeeded in flattening the curve and limiting the spread of the virus and the number of new daily cases and hospital admissions is continuing to decline each week.